Budapest

 When we asked expats and global nomads about their social experiences in Budapest, they replied:

 "Expats, retirees, and digital nomads living in Budapest typically enjoy a vibrant and diverse social life.
 They often connect with fellow expats and locals through various social events, language exchange programs, and meetups.
 Many also participate in cultural activities, such as attending concerts, festivals, and art exhibitions, to immerse themselves in the local culture.
 Additionally, they may join sports clubs, fitness classes, or volunteer organizations to meet new people and stay active.
 Budapest's thriving nightlife, with its numerous bars, clubs, and restaurants, also provides ample opportunities for socializing and networking.
-Overall, the welcoming atmosphere and rich cultural scene in Budapest make it easy for expats, retirees, and digital nomads to build a fulfilling social life," commented one expat who moved to Budapest.
+Overall, the welcoming atmosphere and rich cultural scene in Budapest make it easy for expats, retirees, and digital nomads to build a fulfilling social life," commented one expat living in Budapest, Hungary.

 What advice to expats in Budapest have about housing?

-"Property values are reasonable compared to other European cities so for long term it is better to purchase a property in Hungary," commented one expat who moved to Budapest.
+"Property values are reasonable compared to other European cities so for long term it is better to purchase a property in Hungary," remarked one expat in Budapest.

 What are medical services in Budapest like?